 Julius Caesar and his Invasion of Britain - An Introduction for Key Stage 2

 So he Invaded Britain?
 Twice!
-He had some much fun he came back for more.
+He had so much fun he came back for more.
 Caesar invaded in 55 & 54 BC.
 This was before he became the ruler of Rome.

 Why did he Invade?
 Partly because Caesar loved invading places.
 Prior to 55 BC, he had already conquered Gaul (modern-day France), adding a huge amount of land, wealth, and slaves to the Roman Empire in the process.
 Conquering Britain would provide Caesar with even more prestige and power, it would also prevent the British Tribes from supporting the Gaulish tribes with warriors and weapons.

 What happened?
 The first invasion didn't entirely go to plan.
 Caesar led eighty transport ships carrying two legions across the channel.
 They successfully landed and were able to defeat the first tribes who met them in battle.
 Though embarrassingly for Caesar, when he disembarked from his ship he fell, ending up with a mouthful of sand.
 Things became even worse when a terrible storm wrecked many ships in the fleet.
 Despite their inital success in battle, the Romans were forced to fall back.
 That didn't stop Caesar from declaring the expedition a victory, however.

 Caesar returned to Britain the following year with an even bigger and better army.
 The Romans had learned from many of their mistakes and, after a successful landing (no sand in Caesar's mouth this time!) the legions moved their way up through Kent.
 The Romans won several battles, though bad weather and the Britain's chariots delayed their progress.
 Eventually though Caesar was able to defeat the warrior king of the Catuvellauni tribe, Cassivellaunus.